isaacs/yallist/README.md

 Insert one or more items to the head of the list.

+#### yallist.moveToHead(node)

+Move a Node object to the front of the list.
+(That is, pull it out of wherever it lives, and make it the new head.)

+#### yallist.moveToTail(node)

+Move a Node object to the end of the list.
+(That is, pull it out of wherever it lives, and make it the new tail.)

 ### Yallist.Node

 The class that holds the data and is actually the list.